JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 ### 15 Austrian State & People - victims of Anschluss

+Context: In March 1938, Hitler forced the annexation of Austria through military threat and political subversion.
+The *Anschluss* unleashed a wave of "ferocious repression" against Jews and political opponents, with thousands arrested and subjected to "public humiliation" and violence by Nazi mobs.

 **A. Austrian Jews (Immediate Persecution)**
 • ΔOS = -0.60 (severe immediate persecution)
 • VSA = 0.58